Frequently Asked Questions

 Available for rent on Saturdays, and Sundays during our Season (not offered November - Mid-March), with two, 3-hour timeslots on each day.
-This season, we have trellis areas with seating for 12 ppl, 6 ppl, and 4ppl.
-We are not allowing groups to combine in this area for larger group sizes.
-Groups larger than 12 ppl will have the option to rent an area in our Wine & Beer Garden Mid-March to November.
-The Wine & Beer Garden can seat up to 15ppl per picnic row and up to 45 ppl if booked in it's entirety.
-Only one tab per party allowed ~ the tab can be split up to 4 ways maximum and by the total amount, not item by item.
+This season beginning March 25, 2023, we have Trellis rentals with seating for 12 ppl, 6 ppl, and 4ppl.
+Groups larger than 12 ppl will have the option to rent a long picnic Table in our Wine & Beer Garden also beginning on March 25th.
+The Wine & Beer Garden can seat up to 18ppl per picnic row and may be booked in combination for additional guests.
+Only one tab per party is allowed.
 It is up to you if guests ordering individual glasses, pints, or flights on their own can put their purchases on the main tab or pay separately at the time of purchase.
-In case of inclement weather, we allow all bookings to reschedule as we have no room inside to accommodate large groups.
+In case of inclement weather, we do our best to accommodate all booked parties indoors or under our covered outdoor pavilion.

 What forms of ID are required?

 Guests enjoying our alcohol are required to show proof of age ID before consuming on our premises.
 Primary forms of acceptable ID are ones issued by DMV (valid State-issued ID card, learners permit and driver’s licenses from all 50 states), US passport, and Military ID.
 Guests visiting from abroad must show a valid passport from their country - we do not accept pictures

 Dog & Children Friendly?